-I have uploaded to YouTube a number of videos showing the preparation I do for a hearing using electronic bundles and some of the steps for constructing an electronic casebook (all relating to the Senior Courts Civil Electronic Document Protocol).
+For those wanting to do the work themselves using Adobe Pro or similar, I have uploaded to YouTube a number of videos showing the steps for constructing an electronic casebook (all relating to the Senior Courts Civil Electronic Document Protocol).

-Automated hyperlinking has the biggest impact in terms of achieving efficiencies, so I have included the detail of that below.
+Automated hyperlinking has the biggest impact in terms of achieving efficiencies, so I have included the detail of what I do below.
+I am aware that some people have used an AutoBookmark plugin by Evermap, but I have no experience with that option myself.

 Automated index hyperlinking